pmobrien/gg-leaderboard-scraper/README.md

 # Client
-The client provides a selector to choose a division, and when the `Calculate` button is pressed, fetches the results from the client and provides some statistics based on those.
+The client provides a selector to choose a division, and when the `Calculate` button is pressed, fetches the results from the server and provides some statistics based on those.